KryNak/bill-manager/README.md

 Additionally you have to register your application on services like facebook, google, github to make social login work properly.

 ## Github
-Here is a link to a github doc that takes a closer look at application registration.
+Here is a link to a github doc that takes a closer look at application registration.\n https://docs.github.com/en/developers/apps/creating-an-oauth-app

-https://docs.github.com/en/developers/apps/creating-an-oauth-app

 Then, after following the steps in the link, copy the selected values to application.yml